FASTA Converter - Oligonucleotide Sequence Format Converter

 Why Sequence Format Conversion Matters

-Bioinformatics workflows involve multiple sequence file formats, and converting between them is a constant necessity.
-FASTA is the universal format for sequence databases and analysis tools, while CSV and TSV are required for spreadsheet analysis, vendor ordering, and data management.
-Our Format Converter handles bidirectional conversion between these formats with automatic format detection.
+Bioinformatics sequence data often moves across multiple file formats.
+FASTA is the standard format for sequence databases and analysis tools, while CSV and TSV are used for spreadsheet review, vendor ordering, and data management.
+The Format Converter handles bidirectional conversion between these formats with automatic format detection.

 FASTA format stores sequences with a header line (starting with ">") followed by the sequence on subsequent lines.
 CSV (comma-separated values) and TSV (tab-separated values) store sequences in tabular format with columns for name, sequence, and optional metadata.
 Converting between these formats manually is error-prone, especially with large datasets — our tool processes thousands of sequences instantly and validates each one.